 Tomb of Etheria was a map created by myself and Antony O’Sullivan for the Dungeon Defenders mapping contest using the Dungeon Defenders Development Kit (a custom version of UDK).
 The brief was to create a map that supports up to 6 players for the standard game type.
 We spent about a month working on the map and after judging from the community and developers we were awarded 3rd place out of 16 entrants.
 We received some great reviews from the community members and also the developers.
 We also had a few criticisms which we took on board and changed in the updated version.
 The map consists of almost all custom content and also delivered some unique features not previously seen in other maps.
-The map is currently being redesigned to be added officially to the game for CDT – Update 4.
+The map has now been overhauled and released as part of the CDT – Update 7.

 I worked as the level designer on the project.
 I was in charge of:

 - Play testing.

 - Scripting the game play elements in Kismet.

 - Creating and balancing the enemy wave system.

 - Making changes based on play test feedback.

 Level Design Document

 The Level Design

 One of the main aims with the design was to introduce more verticality to Dungeon Defenders.
 Adding verticality to the level not only makes it interesting from a visual stand point, but it also changes the game play.
 In Dungeon Defenders, verticality forces the player to think more about where the enemies might come from or where they’re going to go, it also keeps players on their toes as both crystals are not in view of each other so awareness of what’s going on in the level is a must for survival.
 It also adds more interesting geometry and increases the possibility space for movement and navigation around the map.